 The price elasticity of demand for a commodity relies upon the trait of the commodity and the obtainability of close alternatives of the commodity.
-Contemplate, for instance, prerequisites like food.
-Such commodities are necessary for life, and the demands for such commodities do not change much in response to changes in their cost.
+For example, contemplate prerequisites like food.
+Such commodities are necessary for life.
+The demands for such commodities do not change much in response to changes in their cost.

-Demand for food does not change much even if the cost prices of food go up.
-On the other hand, demand for opulence can be very receptive to cost changes.
-In general, demand for prerequisites is likely to be cost price inelastic while demand for an opulence commodity is likely to be cost price elastic.
+The demand for food does not change much even if the cost price of food increases.
+On the other hand, demand for goods can be very receptive to cost change.
+In general, demand for prerequisites is likely to be cost price inelastic, while demand for a commodity is likely to be cost price elastic.

 The demand for a commodity is likely to be elastic if close alternatives are easily obtainable.
 On the other hand, if close alternatives are not obtainable easily, the demand for a commodity is likely to be inelastic.

 This concept was about the factors determining the price elasticity of demand for a good.
 To learn more about such concepts, stay tuned to BYJU’S.